All Episodes

 Now, as to your question, yes, it'd be nepotism.

-Well, that she's tried to hide behind the rock that said she didn't have authority to send him, but she certainly had the authority to suggest it because mystery man sent her home that night and asked her to mention it to her wonderful husband, Ambassador Joseph Wilson the uh the the fourth.
+She's tried to hide behind the rock that said she didn't have authority to send him, but she certainly had the authority to suggest it because Mystery Man sent her home that night and asked her to mention it to her wonderful husband, Ambassador Joseph Wilson IV.

 Well, and just one more quick question, Rush.

-And her husband out of there himself by him writing the op-ed piece in the New York Times.
+Her husband out there himself by him writing the op-ed piece in the New York Times.

 And where is the CIA saying that you can't do that kind of stuff?

-If he went to Niger, actually they should um interview the people who talked to him.
+If he went to Niger, actually, they should interview the people who talked to him.

-I mean, there there should never have been an investigation once it was known who leaked her name, which was Richard Armitage, or who was Richard Armin.
+I mean, there should never have been an investigation once it was known who leaked her name, which was Richard Armitage, or who was Richard Armitage.

 That's why this whole thing smacks of a conspiracy to destroy the Iraq war policy of the Bush administration and maybe more.